Finding Happiness in a Sea Of Sadness or Overwhelm

 We all go through hard times.

 There are periods in our lives where it is hard to find much joy and happiness amid a sea of sadness and overwhelm.
-We have times when we feel like we’re in way over our head and can’t think straight.
+We have times when we feel like we’re in way over our heads and can’t think straight.

 That causes lots of stress and as we’ve talked about in a previous blog post, stress kills happiness.